rogerthomas84/boodal/README.md

 All boodal modals are required to have the `title` and `body` keys provided.

-All input/select/radio/checkbox prompts must also contain an `ok.callback` function which will pass back the value, or (or array of values for checkboxes) selected.
+All input/textarea/confirm/select/radio/checkbox prompts must also contain an `ok.callback` function which will pass back the value, or (or array of values for checkboxes) selected.
 If no value is provided, the value is always `null`.

+Inputs or textareas can contain the `maxLength` key to show a helpful character counter.

 ## Available Prompts